Doctor of Philosophy in Visual Arts

 1. HKBU Postgraduate Studentship

 Applications are accepted year-round and should be sent directly to the Graduate School.
-Short-listed applicants may be invited to attend an interview (for June 2018 intake, deadline of application: 5 January 2018).
+Short-listed applicants may be invited to attend an interview.
 Applicants not invited for interview two months after the application deadline may consider their applications unsuccessful.

 2. Hong Kong PhD Fellowship Scheme

 a) Applicants for admission to HKBU’s PhD programmes via HKPFS will concurrently be considered for all other research postgraduate programmes at HKBU.